tytydraco/yessleep/out/Im_a_Park_Ranger_at_Hawaii_Volcanoes_National_Park_What_We_Discovered_There_Still_Haunts_Me_Part_1.md

 Lani's eyes meet mine, a mixture of confusion and caution reflected in her gaze.
 With a slight nod, we agree to approach carefully, mindful of the potential risks.

 The figure moves with an uncanny grace, almost floating across the forest floor.
-Its movements are fluid yet disjointed, creating a unreal image against the backdrop of the verdant forest.
+Its movements are fluid yet disjointed, creating a unreal image against the backdrop of the green forest.

 As we inch closer, the air around us grows noticeably hotter, a stifling heat that seems to radiate from the figure itself.
 The ground beneath its feet is scorched, leaving a trail of smoldering embers and blackened earth in its wake.
 The underbrush, parched from the recent dry weather conditions, catches fire at the slightest touch of the entity's burning footsteps.